 Mount Eden Crater

 Mount Eden Crater is one of the most prominent volcanic cones remaining in the Auckland region.
 It is also known as Maungawhau.
 The term ‘Maungawhau’ has been derived from the native Maori language that means ‘mountain or hill of the whau tree’.
-It is the highest natural point in the whole of Auckland.
+It is the highest natural point in the whole of Auckland, New Zealand.

 It reaches an elevation of 196 meters above sea level.
 This mountain has more than 300 known archaeological features.
 It is a cinder cone volcano with a deep crater.
 The summit of Maungawhau is easily accessible from the center of Auckland and the summit gives 360 degree views.